danpitsch/danpitsch/README.md

 # Hello
 I am Daniel Pitsch, the founder of FuzionWorx, an IT Services company in the greater Minneapolis, MN area.
-FuzionWorx performs software consulting, development and operaations services, specializing in modern web application/SaaS platforms for public/private/hybrid cloud and integration with AI/ML technologies.
+FuzionWorx performs software consulting, development and operations services, specializing in modern web application/SaaS platforms for public/private/hybrid cloud and integration with AI/ML technologies.

 # About Me
 - Highly skilled and knowledgeable Software Engineer